frederic-perez/AmE-dictionary/data/idioms.md

 __a wink of sleep__ _n_ A bit of sleep; the smallest amount of sleep.
 (Usually in the negative.) _I couldn’t get a wink of sleep because of the noise._
 __a woman of her word__ A woman who can be expected to keep or follow through with her promises or intentions; a truthful, trustworthy, or reliable person.
 (Masculine: “man of his word.”) _Bob, I’m a woman of my word.
 If I tell you I’ll be at your house tomorrow morning at 10, then that’s when I’ll be there._
 __a word of caution__ Idiomatic expression used to introduce a warning or advice about a potential risk or danger.
-__a-ha moment__ A moment or instance at which a sudden, revelatory idea, realization, or solution to a problem comes to mind. _We’d been working on the problem at the lab for weeks, but the aha moment came to me when I was out gardening!_
+__a-ha moment__ :three: A moment or instance at which a sudden, revelatory idea, realization, or solution to a problem comes to mind. _We’d been working on the problem at the lab for weeks, but the aha moment came to me when I was out gardening!_
 __a-hole__
 __A-team__
 __abandon (oneself) to__ :dart:
-__abide by__ :three: To conform to; comply with: _abide by the rules._
+__abide by__ :four: To conform to; comply with: _abide by the rules._
 __about to (do something)__
 __above and beyond__ :dart::seven: Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._
 __above board__ :two::hammer: